alice-comfy/SeismicDB/README.md

 # Changelog

+* 0.6.0: First seismicDB Fork release.
+Upgraded dependencies and rust version to 2021 / latest versions.
+Rebrand and release new version on crates.io.
 * 0.5.0: InfluxDB monitoring plugin and improved command line arguments
 * 0.4.0: iterator-based APIs for handling DTF files and various quality of life improvements
 * 0.3.0: Refactor to async